markobalogh/ezAI/README.md

 # ezAI
-A generously object-oriented machine learning framework designed to be easy to extend, easy to understand, and easy to use.
+A generously object-oriented machine learning/AI framework designed to be easy to extend, easy to understand, and easy to use.